 Also, not all employers requested to forward information returns comply with the request.
-In 1958, 576 corporations were requested to forward information returns, but only 448 complied with the request; while only 820 individual employers forwarded information returns out of 1156 employers requested to do so.
+In 1958, 576 corporations were requested to forward information returns, but only 448 complied with the request, while only 820 individual employers forwarded information returns out of 1156 employers requested to do so.
 Even government departments do not comply fully.
-Only 130 out of 168 government departments forwarded information returns in 1958.
+Only 130 out of 168 government departments forwarded information returns.
+As an example, the National Institute of Administration forwarded no information returns.
+This means that the Salary Tax Bureau has no means of verifying the salaries received by the staff of the National Institute of Administration, or even more serious, has no way of determining who is employed in this government department.

-Obviously, what is needed in Viet-Nam is an expansion of the number of employers filing information returns, which in turn depends on expanding the number of employers making income declarations themselves.
+Obviously, what is needed in Viet Nam is an expansion of the number of employers filing information returns, which in turn depends on expanding the number of employers making income declarations themselves.
 Also, there should be a follow-up of those employers who do not comply with a request to file information returns.
 Finally, there is a need to cross-check the information returns forwarded by employers with the wage expense items claimed by the employers.
 All of these efforts would consume more resources in personnel, however, than are presently available in the Salary Tax Bureau.